 Hundreds of underground cisterns lurk beneath the surface of Istanbul, the largest of which is the Yerebatan Sarnıçı, or the Sunken Cistern.
 Built by Constantine the Great in the 4th century to provide water to his palace, it’s survived the ages in remarkable form.

-There are only a couple feet of water left in the cistern, but that’s enough for giant carp to swim around in, and nicely reflects both the rounded arches of the roof and the 336 columns arranged in a symmetrical 12×28 grid.
+There are only a couple feet of water left in the cistern, but that’s enough for giant carp to swim around in, and it nicely reflects both the rounded arches of the roof and the 336 columns arranged in a symmetrical 12×28 grid.
 These supporting columns, thought to have been pilfered from sites around the Roman empire, are of various styles.
 Many are completely unadorned while others are capped with Corinthian floral designs.
-I saw one that was square, and another was patterned with teardrop-shaped peacock feathers.
+I saw one that was square, and another patterned with teardrop-shaped peacock feathers.

-Turns out, the Gorgon actually does hide in the shadows of the Sunken Cistern.
-Overturned Medusa heads form the base for two columns in the far back corner.
+Turns out, the Gorgon actually does lurk in the shadows of the Sunken Cistern.
+Overturned Medusa heads form the base of two columns in the far back corner.
 One is fully upside-down, while the other has been turned onto its side.
 They were placed in the cistern for protection — Medusa has often been used as a charm against evil (which we learned while puzzling over Sicily’s flag) — and have been flipped over to counteract the terrible power of her gaze.

-We had an incredible time in the Sunken Cistern and, although a comprehensive tour doesn’t need to last any longer than twenty minutes, stayed for almost an hour to soak in the atmosphere.
+We had an incredible time in the Sunken Cistern and, although a comprehensive tour doesn’t need to last any longer than twenty minutes, we stayed for almost an hour to soak in the atmosphere.
 For the best experience, arrive when the doors open.
-At 9am, we found the cistern was almost entirely empty of other tourists, but it was becoming intolerable by the time we left.
+At 9am, we found the cistern almost entirely empty of other tourists, but it was becoming intolerable by the time we left.